THE FOOD INDUSTRY LOVES NEW MEXICO!

 2017 was a big year in food production for the state with a host of companies announcing new facilities and expansion.
 Bosque Brewing opened a new 15,000 sq. ft. headquarters in Albuquerque.
 USA Beef invested more than $5.4M to open a new meat processing facility in Roswell.
 Flagship Foods announced an expansion that will add more than 150 jobs in the state.
 Today, we are the number one state for chile production and the number two state for pecan production.

 Agricultural industries have been a cornerstone of New Mexico’s culture and economy for centuries.
-Today, there are 23,000 farms and ranches operating around the state.
+Today, there are over 24,000 farms and ranches operating around the state.
 New Mexico has built on this legacy to become a major center for manufacturing, packaging, and distribution of food products.
 In 2016, agriculture and food production accounted for $1.5B of the state’s GDP.

 The food industry includes the large scale production of Cheese, Chile/Hispanic Foods, Snack Products and a host of crop processors; including pecans, pistachios, beans, corn and more.